What is safeguarding and child protection?

 Kingswood Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We believe that children have a right to learn in a supportive, caring and safe environment, which includes the right to protection from all types of abuse, where staff are vigilant for signs of any child in distress and are confident about applying the processes to avert and alleviate any such problems.
 This means that we have a Safeguarding Policy and procedures in place.
-All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
+All staff receive training and regular updates and are aware of these procedures.
 There is a link to the policy at the bottom of this page.

 At times we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.